 So-called advanced meters will not reduce costs for utility companies and will not increase profits or surpluses for private and publicly owned utility companies.
 Advanced meters are an economic goof-up on both a short-term and long-term basis.

-Electric meter utility easements previously granted to utility companies contemplated a grounded, surge protected, and fireproof meter, one which did not collect private information, and therefore electronic and so-called smart meters exceed the scope of the easements granted.
-Imposing them on unwilling people is therefore a trespass.
+Washington courts say that easements cannot impose a “greater burden” than “originally contemplated”.
+The utility easements that we and our predecessors granted to utility companies contemplated a grounded, surge protected, and fireproof meter, and one which did collect and broadcast our private information.
+Therefore, smart meters exceed the scope of the easements granted, and imposing them on unwilling customers is a trespass and an assault.

-Both fee owners and tenants are beneficiaries of easements and can therefore sue for trespass on their own.
+Both fee owners and tenants are beneficiaries of easements and can therefore sue for trespass and assault on their own.

-Regulations and policies which allow some customers to opt out of having electronic meters but arbitrarily deny that right to other consumers discriminate in ways which are unconstitutional.
+Owners of one to four unit homes can opt out, and their renters can opt if the owner consents.
+But those in apartments with five or more units cannot opt out.
+Schools, businesses, and churches cannot opt out.
+Those with solar roofs cannot opt out.
+Policies which allow some customers to opt out of having electronic meters but arbitrarily deny that right to other consumers discriminate in ways which are unconstitutional.
 Effectively, such large opt-out fees, which are not rationally related to real costs, constitute an illegal form of discrimination against the poor and people of color, because they are unable to afford these extra fees.

 Ironically, for 5G meters to work, they must be connected by fiber.
-It would make more sense to run fiber all the way to homes, businesses, and schools.
-Those who still want through the air connections can turn on their Wi-Fis.
+It would make more sense to run fiber a few more feet to homes, businesses, and schools.
+Those who still want through the air connections can turn on their inside Wi-Fi.